ailaby/base/README.md

 # Base Image

-All ai-dock images are extended from this base image.
+All ailaby images are extended from this base image.

 This file should form the basis for the README.md for all extended images, with nothing but this introduction removed and additional features documented as required.